 Social media is a powerful tool for disseminating the School’s public health messages.
-As of 2021, the Office of Communications maintains social media accounts on Twitter, Facebook, Instagram, LinkedIn, and YouTube.
+As of 2023, the Office of Communications maintains social media accounts on Facebook, Instagram, LinkedIn, Threads, Tiktok, X (formerly Twitter), and YouTube.
 The office continually evaluates new platforms to determine whether they should be incorporated into our overall social media strategy.

 School flagship accounts